 We’re There When You Need Us

-At Rainwater, Holt, & Sexton, our Arkansas car accident attorneys know how devastating these injuries can be.
-With six offices conveniently located throughout Arkansas and Tennessee—Little Rock, Fayetteville, Conway, Hot Springs, Bryant, and Memphis—our lawyers are there whenever you need us.
+At Rainwater, Holt, & Sexton, our Arkansas accident attorneys know how devastating these injuries can be.
+With six offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Jacksonville, Bryant, and Memphis—our lawyers are there whenever you need us.

 Tell us how we can help.

 Rainwater, Holt & Sexton Injury Law Blog

 If you suffered an injury because of someone else’s negligence, you should not have to face any expenses as a consequence of that injury.
 Justice means that the person or people responsible for your injury should be the same ones responsible for paying for it.
 After a serious accident, you deserve justice and an experienced… Read more »